Re-Brain/CS50Web-Plant_Database/README.md

 * Plant List Page - Display all plants in the database

-* Letter Index List - Display all plants based on the index letter
+* Letter Index List - Display all plants based on the index letter sorting from the first alphabet of each section in order.
+Name -> Scientific Name -> Family Name -> Common Name

 * Family Index List - Display all the plants according to their family names